 Ok, so you’ve evaluated the niche and have an understanding of what works best in this market.
 What next?

 Once you identify the channels that work best, you can do more in-depth research into each channel using Semrush’s research tools.

 Studying Referral Traffic

 For example, a niche with lots referral traffic would be a good reason to research the Backlinks of the top sites.
 Use Backlinks Analytics or Backlink Gap to see what other websites are sending out links in the niche.
-You could also set up the Brand Monitoring tool to see how frequently the Internet mentions your competitor’s brand name.
+You could also use the Media Monitoring tool or the Brand Monitoring app from the App Center to see how frequently the Internet mentions your competitor’s brand name.